Shared Ownership FAQs

 What is staircasing?

-You’ll normally be able to buy a minimum of 10% more in your home, or if you can afford to, buy the rest of the home so you then own 100% (or anything in between!).
+With the new model of shared ownership you can now staircase in installments of as little as 1% making buying your home overtime easier if you’re wanting to take a more gradual approach to owning more of your home.
+Homes under this new model will be more widely available throughout 2022 with many shared ownership homes still under the original model in 2021.
+With the original model of shared ownership, you’ll be able to buy a minimum of 10% more in your home.
+In both cases, if you can afford to and it suits your plans, you can normally buy the rest of the home so you then own 100% (or anything in between!).
 The value of the additional share you buy will be based on the full market value of your home at that time, not the original purchase price.

 Normally there’s no restrictions on when you can buy more of your home, but remember there will be costs to pay such as solicitors fees, so it’s often best to buy as much as you can afford from the start.